Learn how to decorate a parade float with inexpensive float decor.

 Make sure you have a lot of candy and necklaces on hand to throw out!
 Make sure you let the kids know not to throw them all at the very beginning of the parade route.
 Bulk parade necklaces here.

 This may be stating the obvious, but make sure all the kids wear their uniforms on the float!
-It will make for a more cohesive look.
+It will make for a more cohesive look as part of the homecoming fun (or whatever parade you are in).

 These are my tried and true tips and tricks for doing your first float successfully.